frisen-lab/TREX/README.md

 # Running TREX

 The input directory for TREX must be a Cell Ranger output directory.
-In case of Smart-Seq2 / 3 data, one .bam file with all cells or a folder with one .bam file per cell is expected (see zUMIs output)
+In case of Smart-Seq2 / 3 data, one BAM file with all cells or a folder with one BAM file per cell is expected (see zUMIs output)
 See the contents of the `tests/data/` directory to learn which are the minimum files necessary.
 Cell Ranger/zUMIs must have been configured to map against a reference augmented by an extra chromosome that contains the cloneID.
 By default, that extra chromosome is assumed to be the last in the BAM file (use `--chromosome` to choose a different one).
 The options `-s` and `-e` set where on the extra chromosome the cloneID is located (`-s` gives start and `-e` gives end in 1-based coordinates).